 This awards up to $5,000.
 To be eligible, applicants must be a Kansas resident and provide proof of attending one of the eligible four-year or two-year Kansas universities/ colleges.
 Applicants must be enrolled in 12 credit hours per semester and demonstrate financial needs.
 The deadline to apply is March 15th.
 Read more here.

-This is $5,000 for African American students from the Greater Kansas City area seeking educational advancement.
+This oofer $5,000 for African American students from the Greater Kansas City area seeking educational advancement.
 To be eligible, applicants must be an African-American heritage.
 At the time of application, applicants must reside in the six county Kansas City metropolitan area.
 The deadline to apply is March 18th.
 Read more here.

 This awards $1,500 to graduating high school seniors who either reside in the City of Shawnee or attend a school in the City of Shawnee, who have demonstrated involvement in community leadership and received special honors.
-The deadline to apply is March 25th.
+The deadline to apply is March 24th.
 Read more here.

 April

-This is for HS Seniors who plan to pursue a course closely related to journalism or have agriculture in a university in Kansas.
+This is available for HS Seniors who plan to pursue a course closely related to journalism or have agriculture in a university in Kansas.
 To be eligible, applicants need to be a student whose parents or grandparents are members of Shawnee County Farm Bureau Association.
 Shawnee County Farm Bureau will award up to eight $500 awards.
 The deadline to apply is April 1st.
 Read more here.

 This provides up to $5,000 to any Kansas or Missouri high school senior or college student that has or had a family member that was diagnosed with skin cancer and who can show evidence of scholastic ability and leadership qualities.
 The deadline to apply is April 1st.
 Read more here.

-This is for $1,000 to a senior of Chaparral High School who is interested to pursue a degree in the area of language arts (teaching, journalism, research or drama).
+Offer $1,000 to a senior of Chaparral High School who is interested to pursue a degree in the area of language arts (teaching, journalism, research or drama).
 The deadline to apply is April 1st.
 Read more here.

 This is for $2,000 to Harper County seniors who have maintained at least a 2.0 cumulative GPA.
 The deadline to apply is April 1st.
 Read more here.

 This is for a $1000 scholarship and will provide financial assistance to a KSU student who is currently enrolled or plans to attend Kansas State.
 One scholarship will be awarded each school year to a child of a current Topeka Catbacker member.
 Selection is based on academic achievements, honors, leadership, work and community experience and career goals.
 Financial need may also be taken into consideration.
-The deadline for applications is April 15th.
+The deadline for applications is April 1st.
 Read more here.

-This awards $1,500 to a graduating female high school senior or returning female college student who plans to pursue a degree in a technology-related field and attend a two or four-year college/university, vocational, or technical school.
+Awards $1,500 to a graduating female high school senior or returning female college student who plans to pursue a degree in a technology-related field and attend a two or four-year college/university, vocational, or technical school.
 The deadline to apply is April 15th.
 Read more here.

 May